POSIFY/TLS-Handshake-Analysis-MITM-Attack-Defense-Strategies/README.md

 * Ettercap
 * Wireshark
-* Additional tools will be noted where applied
+* Additional tools will be noted where applied **Note**: All labs and installations required for this project have already been completed.
+A detailed installation and lab setup guide will be linked in future updates.
+For now, this repository is intended for review and observation.
+If your own lab environment includes the tools listed above, you may follow along with caution.

 ### Ethical Notice
 * All activities were conducted strictly in a lab environment